drupalprojects/bootstrap/docs/plugins/Process.md

     // Technically this isn't the method that we need to achieve our goal.
     // But showing it just for example sake.
+    //

-    // You must always return the element in this method, as well as call
+    // You must always return the element in this method, as well as call the
-    // the parent method when sub-classing this method, it invokes processElement();
+    // parent method when sub-classing this method as it is used to invoke
+    // static::processElement();
     return parent::process($element, $form_state, $complete_form);
   }